 Plus, after your dry brushing session, you skin will be exfoliated, you will have clearer pores and maybe even a reduction in cellulite!

 You can even increase Lymphatic Drainage with this additional step!
 Drinking a Red Clover and Lemon Tea concoction upon arising in the morning will provide a helpful boost to the daily function of your lymphatic system.
+Don't have these ingredients on hand?
+Check out Astrobloom's Lunar teas to find the perfect blend for your soul's alignment.

 Try this recipe: